 Trend estimates and their variability in space and time

-We compared trend estimated from all models at the survey-wide and stratum-levels for their magnitude, precision, variation among strata, and variation among years.
+We compared trend estimates from all models at the survey-wide and stratum-levels for their magnitude, precision, variation among strata, and variation among years.
 For all models, we used the same definition of trend following Sauer and Link (2011) and Smith et al. (2015); that is, an interval-specific geometric mean of proportional changes in population size, expressed as a percentage.
 Thus, the trend estimate for the interval from year a (ta) through year b (tb) is given by

 Ra:b=100*NtaNtb1ta-tb-1